Frequently Asked Questions

 What happens if I do a room change form during room draw?

 If you are requesting a room change within your house, that is not a problem.
 If you are requesting to move to a different house and have accepted it, you must wait to complete the house decision form until after you've received an e-mail that your new house has been changed in Banner.
 All changes are final once your housing assignment as been changed in Banner and you've gone through the house decision process.
 If you request a room change while the house choice form is up, it won't be processed until the form closes.
-If you do change your mind, you will need to fill out a post room-draw form.
+If you do change your mind, you will need to fill out a Post Room Draw Change Form.

 Now that I am TBA, how do I get a house and room?